Tamilarasisarves/Multidimentional-convolutional-network-for-schizophrenia-classification-using-sMRI-image/README.md

 3. **Then**, run `ROI_selection_energy_feature_extraction_analysis.py` for ROI selection and feature extraction analysis.

-4. **Finally**, use `MVMDM.py` to train the 3D CNN model and test its performance using the trained model.
+4. **Finally**, use `MVMDM.py` to train the 3D CNN model and test its performance and prediction of schizophrenia.